zMachine-0/invite-tracking-bot/README.md

 ---

-# Notes
+# notes

-* The bot uses in-memory Maps for fast lookups and only writes to disk when data changes or on a 5 minute interval
-* Invite counts will never go below 0
-* The `/resetallinvites` command has a confirmation step to prevent accidental wipes
-* Never commit your bot token — use a `.env` file or environment variables if deploying
+Never commit your `.env` file — add it to `.gitignore`.
+The `.env.example` is safe to push since it has no real values.
+Invite counts can't go below 0.
+The `/resetallinvites` command requires confirmation so you can't accidentally wipe everything.

 ---

-# License
+# license

-MIT License

-Copyright (c) 2026 zMachine-0
+MIT license — Copyright (c) 2026 zMachine-0

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.

 ---

-# Contributing
+# contributing

 Pull requests are welcome.
-Feel free to open an issue if you find a bug or want to suggest a feature.
+Open an issue if you find a bug or want to suggest something.